-Having over a decade of hands-on campaign, public relations and public policy experience, Lee Neves brings a wealth of knowledge and know-how to CrossCurrentsLLC.
+Having over two decades of hands-on campaign, public relations and public policy experience, Lee Neves brings a wealth of knowledge and know-how to CrossCurrentsLLC.
 A graduate of the University of the Pacific and with a law degree from the University of the Pacific’s McGeorge School of Law, Lee got his start in the political world in the office of Assembly member Keith Olberg of San Bernardino County.

 2014 Was a banner year for Lee and CrossCurrentsLLC.
 CrossCurrentsLLC had the distinction of guiding 4 county-wide election victories in Merced County (Sheriff), San Joaquin County (District Attorney and Superintendent of Schools) and Alameda County (Auditor-Controller), as well as election victories for Supervisors in Stanislaus and Orange Counties, as well as City Council Victories in the cities of Stockton and Atwater.